ivanocortesini/log4j-2-elastic/README.md

 # log4j-2-elastic

-I've created this project to share and enhance a [Log4j2](https://logging.apache.org/log4j/2.x/) appender that log messages directly into an [Elasticsearch](https://www.elastic.co/products/elasticsearch) cluster.
+I've created this project to share and enhance a [Log4j2](https://logging.apache.org/log4j/2.x/) appender that logs messages directly into an [Elasticsearch](https://www.elastic.co/products/elasticsearch) cluster.
 This approach to log aggregation into Elasticsearch can be a good alternative to Elastic Beats in some specific scenario.

 ## Features
 This product includes some standard and some particular features:
-* Take profit of Log4j2 asynchronous logging with bulk store requests.
+* Take advantage of Log4j2 asynchronous logging with bulk store requests.
 Batch mode is recognized automatically.
 A timeout based buffer flush can be configured.
 * Store @Logged annotated log message parameter objects as embedded JSON fields into the log document stored in Elasticsearch.
 * Connection to multiple cluster nodes.
 * Basic authentication.